At the introduction of the iPhone 7, Phil Schiller explained the removal of the 3.5 mm headphone jack as follows:

 ❝Maintaining an ancient, single-purpose, analog connector doesn't make sense because that space is at a premium.❞

 This makes sense at first blush, but then how is it that until a week ago, all iPhones and iPods had a 3.5 mm headphone jack.
-Every single one of those except for the iPhone 6s and 6s+ is smaller than the iPhone 7.
+Every single one of those except for the iPhone 6s and 6s+ are smaller than the iPhone 7.
 The iPod nano has only 9% of the volume of the iPhone 7+:

 But somehow, Apple found room in there for the 3.5 mm jack.
 Even if there were no room for the jack in the iPhone 7, they could have made the device a few percent bigger to make room.
 Or at least keep it on the much bigger iPhone 7+.